10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY 4.0

 A savage, dangerous pitviper, which thankfully only exists in the far south of Thailand.
-Hagen’s pitvipers also live in Sumatra and peninsular Malaysia and look similar to other Trimeresurus pitvipers at first glance.
-They have razor sharp vertical pupils and are cloaked thoroughly in green.
-They also dwell in forests and are strong tree climbers.
+Hagen’s pitvipers (Trimersurus hageni) also live in Sumatra and peninsular Malaysia, and closely resemble other Trimeresurus pitvipers at first glance.
+They have razor sharp vertical pupils, and are cloaked thoroughly in jungle green.
+They dwell mainly in forests, and are excellent tree climbers.

-However, Trimersurus hageni has subtle yet strong differences from the most common in Thailand, the white-lipped pitviper.
+However, Trimersurus hageni has subtle yet clear differences to the most widespread member in Thailand, the white-lipped pitviper.
 Its eyes are green rather than yellow, continuing unbroken from its scales.
 It has a blue patch above its lips, and its head is particularly bulky.
-Hagen’s pitviper also has vivid black skin between each scale, looking like cracks.
+Hagen’s pitviper also has vivid black skin between each scale, looking like cracks in its armour.
 These black cracks also bleed into the signature white line on their flanks.
+They’re slightly longer too, at a record of 123.0cm.

-Hagen’s pitviper venom contains 216 proteins, and is richest in metalloproteineases, which cleave through living cells.
-This species eats mainly mammals and is rarely found above 600 metres in altitude.
+The venom of Hagen’s pitviper contains 216 proteins, and is richest in metalloproteineases, which cleave through and disintegrate living cells.
+This species mainly eats mammals, and is rarely found above 600 metres in altitude.
 In 2022, they lost some territory, as three new Trimeresurus species were split off, replacing Hagen’s pitviper on Siberut Island, Nias Island and Simeulue Island.
-This pitviper family is constantly spitting out new species.
+The Trimeresurus pitviper genus is gaining new members almost every year nowadays.

 6 Large-eyed bamboo snake